What's the #1 Business Result you MUST achieve?

 According to Lewis, USA TODAY sales executives met with their contacts at salesforce.com to discuss possible options to solve the adoption issue.
 Geoff Dodge, SVP of Media Practice for Salesforce.com, pointed USA TODAY towards Baker Communications.
 He explained that Baker had a track record of success in helping companies put frameworks in place that help sales teams use Salesforce CRM as a sales enablement tool to help build pipeline and drive revenue, which will automatically boost adoptions rates.

-“Within the media industry, there are a lot of complex account sharing arrangements and sales models that can’t be addressed with out-of-the-box tools,” explained Brichford.
+"Within the media industry, there are a lot of complex account sharing arrangements and sales models that can’t be addressed with out-of-the-box tools,” explained Brichford.
 “The Go-To-Market strategy is fairly unique.
-With Salesforce CRM, we are able to customize and modify the tools in a way that fits more intuitively with the way that USA TODAY sales team members engage with prospects.”
+With Salesforce, we are able to customize and modify the tools in a way that fits more intuitively with the way that USA TODAY sales team members engage with prospects.

 Baker’s Sales Play Mission was very straightforward -- empower and enable the USA TODAY team to increase sales volume in underpenetrated business units and departments of existing accounts while simultaneously reactivating old accounts.
 Sales manager and sales leadership participation was a key objective.
 Six USA Today sales teams took part in the play during a multi-week engagement.
-Heavy emphasis was placed on integrating Baker’s Coaching in the Cloud™ process within the USA TODAY sales culture by mapping all sales activities back to the tools and dashboards in Salesforce CRM.
+Heavy emphasis was placed on integrating Baker’s virtual coaching process within the USA TODAY sales culture by mapping all sales activities back to the tools and dashboards in Salesforce.
 This discipline provides consistent, clear, and real-time visibility into existing pipeline and opportunities.
-As the sales play unfolded, the teams were coached on how to drive pipeline by leveraging Salesforce CRM tools and a high performance weekly sales cadence.
+As the sales play unfolded, the teams were coached on how to drive pipeline by leveraging Salesforce tools and a high performance weekly sales cadence.

 “I have to admit, I was pretty skeptical at first,” said Tony Hill, sales manager for one of the six teams that participated in the sales play.
 “It seemed like they were just telling us to do things we all already knew how to do.
 Of course it will work.
 We all know it will work.
 I am a sales guy; this is what I do!”